OpenModHub/MirrorScan/README.md

 - open and display previously saved mirror scan maps
   - in the current version: :warning: you have to change Size X,Y,Z and step sizes according to the loaded measurement (will fixed soon)
 - measure new mirror scans
-  - after each scan the software autosaves the resulting map in a text files containing:
+  - after each scan, the software autosaves the resulting map in a text file containing:
     - X, Y, Z coordinates
     - O1A, O2A, O3A, O4A optical signal maps